hashicorp/terraform/website/source/docs/providers/cloudstack/r/firewall.html.markdown

 The following attributes are exported:

-* `ipaddress` - The ip address for which the firewall rules are created.
+* `ipaddress` - The IP address for which the firewall rules are created.